 How will I receive my Direct Federal Student Loan?

 LDCC will first apply loan funds to your school account to pay for tuition, fees, books and other school charges.
-If any loan funds remain, LDCC will disburse funds to you via your Higher One Debit Card.
+If any loan funds remain, LDCC will disburse funds to you via your BankMoblie Debit Card or student's personal checking or savings account.
 Any remaining loan funds must be used for your education expenses.